 This recipe makes 4 chocolate lava cakes.
 So prepare 4 moulds or ramekins.
 They should be at least 1,5dl/5 oz., because you'll pour about 1,2 dl/4 oz. of batter into them, and they'll rise a bit.
 Brush them with melted butter and place them in the freezer while you make the batter.
 You don't have to do this, but it's easier to get the cakes out of the mould afterwards.

 When you take them out of the freezer, brush them with another layer of melted butter before you coat them in cocoa powder.
-Sprinkle 1 tsp of cocoa powder into the buttered ramekins and wiggle it around so it covers the entire (insides) of the ramekin.
+Sprinkle 1 teaspoon of cocoa powder into the buttered ramekins and wiggle it around so it covers the entire (insides) of the ramekin.
 I would also make the raspberry red currant sauce at this point.
-See paragraph below ‘Bake them’.
+See paragraph below 'Bake them'.